ballerina-platform/ballerina-dev-website/swan-lake/resources/featured-scenarios/write-a-graphql-api-with-ballerina.md

 1. In the Terminal, execute the command below to create the Ballerina package for the API implementation.

     ```
-    $ bal new write-a-graphql-api
+    $ bal new graphql-service
     ```

     You should see the output similar to the following.

     ```
-    package name is derived as 'write_a_graphql_api'.
+    package name is derived as 'graphql_service'.
 Edit the Ballerina.toml to change it.

-    Created new package 'write_a_graphql_api' at /Users/write-a-graphql-api.
+    Created new package 'graphql_service' at /Users/graphql-service.
     ```

     This creates a directory named `write-a-graphql-api` with the default module and a sample code for the service, as shown below.

     ```
-    .
+    graphql-service
     │   ├── Ballerina.toml
     │   └── main.bal
     ```